 Ministers have committed to supporting interim measures to modernise CPOs in advance of legislation.
 We are reviewing the current framework for dealing with these.
 This will build on the Scottish Law Commission's review of compulsory purchase and land compensation law conducted in 2014-16.

-You can view the presentations and agenda from the CPO Assembly that took place on 12 December 2017 on our blog.
+You can view the presentations, agenda and key learning points from the CPO Assembly that took place on 12 December 2017 on our blog.

 Telephone: 0141 242 5442